 Chopped Steak is a simple recipe for ground sirloin steak patties served with rich mushroom gravy.
 Made in less than 30 minutes, these hamburger "steaks" are full of flavor, tender, and the ultimate comfort food.

 There are not many things more comforting than tender meat with a rich gravy.
-Add a serving of homemade mashed potatoes and now we are talking about hitting a home run in the comfort food department.
+Serve over a side of homemade mashed potatoes or homemade grits, and now we are talking about hitting a home run in the comfort food department.

 This recipe for Chopped Steak delivers an easy, yet delicious, meat and gravy dinner that satisfies to the core, yet is still incredibly simple (and fast!) to prepare.